Yigenana/presentations/QCON18.md

 * Aligned to schema.org standards
 * Querable via GraphQL

-^Static: Dependency and reliability in a distributed, enterprise environment.
-Content is king.
+^Another critical factor in our applications is consistency.
+At The Economist content is king.
 Every product and consumer needs consistency from our API.
-Our products primarily use GraphQL to query our API, which uses a static schema.
-If was critical that we delivered our content consistently.
-A static language helps us enforce that from the start.
-Go's design as a static language and it's strong type checking during compilation aligns with our goals.
-There were also several great tools, like json schema validation, we could implement in our testing suite.
+Our products primarily use GraphQL to query our API, which uses a static schema and our distrbuted services are applying logic based on content specific data.
+Thus it's critical that we delivered our content consistently.
+A static language helps us enforce this from the was an easy win in helping ensure our data was consistent.

 ---